vonknudsen/Beatport-Yearly-Chart-Compiler/README.md

 - There was a lot of user input for even the smallest of things, like how many days in a year there were.
 Removed that.
 - Changed how a few of the functions were called, allowing room for the other version of this code, that downloads all the genres in one go, to come to be.
 - Provided the option to download the Top-100 chart.

+Features added in third revision:
+- Moving from Python 2.x to Python 3.7 environment.